 Bromine vs Chlorine for Hot Tubs: Which Is Better?

 Bromine is the better sanitizer for most indoor hot tubs.
-It is more stable at the 100-104°F operating temperature, produces less irritating odor, and its spent form (bromamines) can be reactivated by shocking with MPS, so you extract more sanitizing power from each dose.
+It’s more stable at the 100-104°F operating temperature, produces less irritating odor, and its spent form (bromamines) can be reactivated by shocking with MPS, so you extract more sanitizing power from each dose.
 Chlorine is the right choice for saltwater hot tub systems, outdoor spas in direct sunlight, and budget-conscious owners who test chemistry daily.

-Per the CDC spa disinfection guidelines{:target=“_blank”}, proper sanitizer levels are essential in hot tubs because the high water temperature accelerates bacterial growth significantly compared to pools.
+Per the CDC spa disinfection guidelines{:target=“_blank”}, proper sanitizer levels are essential in hot tubs because the high water temperature accelerates bacterial growth compared to pools.
 Getting this choice right is the foundation of safe hot tub maintenance.

 Video guide